plotly/public-health/README.md

  # ⚕ Public health dashboards and tutorials using open data

- > Public health dashboards and tutorials, hosted on plot.ly.
+ > Collection of public health dashboards and tutorials, hosted on plot.ly.
 Plot.ly is free for public data - [create an account](https://plot.ly/organize/).
 All dashboards were created without coding using plotly's online chart and dashboard creator.

  ***